ivan-kleshnin/subjective-fullstack/README.md

 In this text I will explore the most "secret" areas, compare their alternatives, and give some guides and clues to choose between them.
-Nothing can replace your own experience but in the lack of informantion even opinion matters a lot.
+Nothing can replace your own experience but in the lack of information even opinion matters a lot.
 And yes, in 2016 we still lack information in tons of areas (once you remove social and marketing noise).

 - [ ] Project